Code of Conduct

 8. Safety

 8.1.
-Members must, to the extent applicable, adhere to the Occupational Health and Safety Act, No. 85 of 1993.
+Members must, to the extent applicable, adhere to the provisions of the Occupational Health and Safety Act, No. 85 of 1993, which adherence shall include but not be limited to:

-8.2.1. ensuring that all technicians used to service masts higher than 3 metres are equipped with SABS-approved rope access equipment and are trained with approved rope access training courses;
+1. 8.1.1. ensuring that all technicians used to service masts higher than three (3) metres are equipped with SABS-approved rope access equipment and are trained with approved rope access training courses;

-8.2.2. ensuring that teams always consist of at least 2 people; and
+2. 8.1.2. ensuring that maintenance and installation teams always consist of at least 2 people; and

 9. Professional Conduct

-9.1.
-In their dealings with consumers, other businesses and each other, Members shall act professionally, fairly and reasonably.
+1. 9.1.
+In all dealings with the Association, other Members, End-Users and other businesses Members undertake to act professionally, fairly and reasonably.

-9.2.
-Members shall be committed to lawful conduct at all times and compliance with all legal requirements and shall co-operate with Enforcement Authorities where there is a legal obligation to do so.
+2. 9.2.
+Members are committed to lawful conduct at all times and compliance with all legal requirements and shall co-operate with Enforcement Authorities where there a legal obligation to do so may exist.

 10. Standard Terms of Agreement

-10.2.1.
-A commitment that the recipient of the service shall not knowingly create, store or disseminate any illegal content or intentionally conduct itself in an illegal manner in its usage of the Member’s services;
+1. 10.3.1.
+A commitment that End-Users shall not knowingly create, store or disseminate any illegal content or intentionally conduct itself in an illegal manner in its usage of the Member’s services;

-10.2.2.
-An undertaking that no material that infringes copyright will knowingly be created, displayed, published or copied by the recipient of the service;
+2. 10.3.2.
+An undertaking that no material that infringes copyright will knowingly be created, displayed, published or copied by End-Users;

-10.3.
-The Standard Terms shall contain a right on the part of the Member to take down any content hosted by that Member which it considers illegal or where it has received a take-down notice.
+4. 10.4.
+ThestandardtermsshallcontainarightonthepartoftheMembertotakedownanycontent hosted by that Member which it considers illegal or where it has received a valid take-down notice.

-10.4.
-The Standards Terms shall contain a right on the part of the Member to suspend or terminate the services of any recipient of the service that does not comply with these or any related contractual obligations.
+5. 10.5.
+The standards terms shall contain a right on the part of the Member to suspend or terminate its service provision where an End-User does not comply with these or any related contractual obligations.

 11. Service levels

 11.1.
-Members may only offer or promise service levels which are reasonably feasible having regard to industry-accepted standards, know-how, the area in which services are to be delivered and other practical restraints.
+Members may only offer or promote service levels which are reasonably feasible having regard to industry-accepted standards, know-how, the area in which services are to be delivered and other practical restraints.

 12. Content control

-12.1.
-There is no general obligation on any Member to monitor the content of the recipients of its service, except as provided for in South African law, but a Member is obliged to take action where it becomes aware of any illegal or unlawful content or conduct.
+1. 12.1.
+There is no general obligation on any Member to monitor the traffic and content accessed by its End-Users, except as provided for in South African law, although a Member is obliged to take action where it becomes aware of any illegal or unlawful content or conduct or where it receives a valid direction to act from an Enforcement Authority.

-12.2.
-A Member shall not knowingly host or provide links to content that is illegal or unlawful, except when required to do so by law, or engage in conduct that is illegal or unlawful.
+2. 12.2.
+A Member shall not knowingly host or provide links to content that is illegal or unlawful, except when required to do so by South African law, or engage in conduct that is illegal or unlawful.

 13. Consumer protection

-13.3.3. provide transparency in respect of their service offerings; including
+3. 13.3.3. provide transparency in respect of their service offerings, including:

 13.3.3.7. registration of domain names;